hugodecasta/captain/README.md

 ## Setup

+### One-line system-wide install (/opt)

+This installs the project under `/opt/captain`, creates a dedicated virtualenv, installs dependencies, and exposes `captain` and `sailor` globally in `/usr/local/bin`.

+  ./install.sh

+You’ll be prompted for sudo if not already root.

+Notes:
+- Data lives under `/opt/captain/data`.
+By default the installer makes it world-writable for convenience across users.
+For stricter setups, chown/chgrp to a dedicated group and tighten permissions, then run via systemd.
+- If your system lacks the venv module, install it first (Debian/Ubuntu): `sudo apt install python3-venv`.

+### Developer/local setup

-1. Create a venv, install deps, and install system-wide CLI wrappers (no aliases):
+Create a venv, install deps, and install CLI wrappers into a suitable bin dir (no aliases):

   python3 setup.py

-  This creates .captainenv and installs `captain` and `sailor` executables in /usr/local/bin (or a fallback like ~/.local/bin if not writable).
-Use --prefix to choose a directory, or --no-venv to skip venv.
+This creates `.captainenv` at the project root and installs `captain` and `sailor` wrappers in `/usr/local/bin` (or a fallback like `~/.local/bin` if not writable).
+Use `--prefix` to choose a directory, or `--no-venv` to skip venv.

 ## Run